Best Mattress for Stomach Sleepers: Reviews and Buyer’s Guide

 How to Stop Sleeping on Your Stomach

-To get the best, most restorative sleep, the Editors at Sleep Junkie recommend trying to break the habit of stomach sleeping.
+To get the best, most restorative sleep, the Editors at Sleep Junkie recommend trying to break the habit and stop stomach sleeping.
 Though easier said than done, there are things you can do to transition to back or side sleeping.

 For starters, we recommend sleeping with a body pillow on either side of you to help you transition to side sleeping.
 Alternatively, you can try the tennis ball trick, which includes taping a tennis ball to your stomach.
 Having a tennis ball attached to your stomach can prevent you from rolling over into the supine position and help reinforce other sleep positions.